survivejs/maintenance-book/manuscript/code-quality/03-typing.md

 ![Flow](images/flow.png)

-[Flow type checker by Facebook](https://flow.org/) is an example of a solution that builds on top of JavaScript.
+[Flow type checker by Facebook](https://flow.org/) is an example of a tool that builds on top of JavaScript.
 To give you an example, consider the following `add` function that has been annotated using Flow:

 <!-- textlint-disable -->